Make an Impact

 Career representatives are selected by the Career Center.

 Social representatives organize community-building activities for their class by creating and executing social outings that appeal to the broadest number of students possible.

 Examples of previous social events include: dinner off-Grounds, sporting events, cultural experiences and happy hours.
 Social representatives also lend a voice to program-planned and non-academic events.

 Students who have a good sense of humor and understand how to create social engagement opportunities for diverse groups of people are encouraged to participate.

-Community service representatives develop opportunities for students to give back through community service projects.
+Outreach representatives develop opportunities for students to give back through community service projects.
 These projects can be one-time events or ongoing projects.

 For the purposes of these projects, students may define "community" to include UVA, Charlottesville, Rosslyn, students' hometowns or even the global community.
 This role works with social representatives to plan and deliver service projects.